-Inflation is everywhere: Cars and groceries cost more, your home heating/cooling bill is bigger, restaurant prices are up and more.
+Inflation is everywhere: Cars and groceries cost more, your home heating/cooling bill is bigger, restaurant prices are up, and gasoline prices are at record highs.
 When will there be relief?

 Ameriprise Financial Chief Economist Russell Price answers the inflation questions clients are asking.